letientai299/google-foobar-2021/readme.md

 #### Back to "matrix configuration"

-I can't count how many times I look at the statement and even the welcome message for a hint, any hint.
+I can't count how many times I looked at the statement and even the welcome message for a hint, any hint.

 ![Foobar welcome](./img/foobar-welcome.png)